Roenbaeck/unstruct/README.md

 will be reused.

 If the XML file does not contain the attribute `duration/@unit` the header `durationUnit` will still be in the output file, but values will be empty.
+Look at the file `result.txt` for example output.

 ## Program switches